wp-plugins/woocommerce-compare-list/readme.txt

 ### WooCommerce Compare List Plugin ###

 The plugin adds a simple and easy to use and setup products compare feature.
 Compared products are shown on front end as an aggregate table of all products attributes.
 Users will easily compare products and make their choice.
+You can also use **products-compare** shortcode to embed compare tables and **WooCommerce Recent Compares** widget to help your users to get back to their compares.

 ### SEO friendly ###